phthaloc/hippocampal_volume_segmentation/README.md

 The following figure shows the tracking of the loss function during training of the ML model:
 <img src="./readme.img/loss.png" width=800em>

-### Section 3: Integrating into a clinical network
+### Section 3: Integration into a clinical network

 In `section3` we apply the results of the hippocampal segmentation algorithm in a clinical application simulation.
 A more detailed explanation is given directly in the `section3` sub-directory.